 |

-The best online whiteboard currently available, with unique in-meeting features and hundreds of useful integrations. | The best online whiteboard for project planning, which lets you import project information from other areas of ClickUp for a seamless experience. | A simple, straightforward but basic online whiteboard suitable for quick collaboration and feedback sessions. | An easy-to-master whiteboard tool with detailed templates that can be accessed directly from within Zoom calls. | A great whiteboard tool for teachers, with colorful templates and engaging session plans. | A powerful online whiteboard that connects to the Figma platform, which is ideal for UI/tech design teams. |
+| The best online whiteboard currently available, with unique in-meeting features and hundreds of useful integrations. | The best online whiteboard for project planning, which lets you import project information from other areas of ClickUp for a seamless experience. | An easy-to-master whiteboard tool with detailed templates that can be accessed directly from within Zoom calls. | A great whiteboard tool for teachers, with colorful templates and engaging session plans. | A powerful online whiteboard that connects to the Figma platform, which is ideal for UI/tech design teams. | Fast movers may enjoy this “just-the-basics” option that won’t require sign-ups and auto-deletes your work afterwards. |

-The Best Online Whiteboards for 2024: Reviews
+The Best Online Whiteboards: Reviews

-Below, we’ve reviewed the best online whiteboards currently available, and made a judgment on the use case they’d best suit:
+Below, we’ve reviewed the best online whiteboards currently available and made a judgment on the use case they’d best suit:

 - Miro: Best Online Whiteboard Overall